GabeScott/standard-works-vault/General Conference/1978 October - Privileges and Responsibilities of Sisters.md

 The women of God in all ages have been able to reflect with awe upon the handiwork of God in the heavens without neglecting the practical skills needed not only to survive on this planet but to live an abundant life.
 There is more of a connection than many realize between the order and purpose of the universe and the order and harmony which exists in a happy and good family.

 I am grateful for the cultural refinement that comes into Latter-day Saint homes as the mothers are able to draw upon their experiences in the Church to add to the serenity of our homes.
-Especially is this true if we approach these things in the spirit of the thirteenth Article of Faith: “If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things.”
+Especially is this true if we approach these things in the spirit of the [[Articles of Faith 1.13|thirteenth Article of Faith]]: “If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things.”

 The cultivation of Christlike qualities is a demanding and relentless task—it is not for the seasonal worker or for those who will not stretch themselves, again and again.